pmoya-in-the-web/resilio-sync-uar/README.md

 # resilio-sync-uar
 Get Resilio Sync Home (https://www.resilio.com/individuals/) Up and Running (UAR) on your home computer ruled by opensuse ( https://www.opensuse.org/ ).

-Yhis is an UNOFFICIAL script for install, configure and run resilio-sync on opensuse ( https://www.opensuse.org/ ).
+This is an UNOFFICIAL script for install, configure and run resilio-sync on opensuse ( https://www.opensuse.org/ ).

 Use those simple script in order to get resilio-sync up and running on opensuse